EnvisionDoc/device_connection_en/reference/mqtt/upstream/device_else/report_point.md

-# Report Device Measurement Points
+# Report Device Measurement Point

-A device can publish a message to this topic to report the newly added measure point to the cloud.
+A device can publish a message to this topic to report a newly added measure point to the cloud.

-.. note:: Configure the parameters according to the output and input parameters of the measure points.
+.. note:: Configure the parameters according to the output and input parameters of the measure point.

 Upstream